Deshraj-Tiwari-Official/Fedora-Powerhouse/README.md

   ```
   - Remember to boot in Hyprland this time :) {There would be a tiny gear icon in the login screen to do so}
 - Enjoy your freshly configured Fedora Powerhouse!

----

-### Issues (Fix them if you can)
-- The font is not rendering all the icons.
-Many icons look like random things.